-This two-week interdisciplinary online course unravels the complexity behind truly sustainable urban development.
-The first week of the course will unravel the academic and theoretical perspectives behind sustainability approaches, and the second week will dive into methods and tools for a more hands-on approach.
+This interdisciplinary course unravels the complexity behind truly sustainable urban development.
+The first week of the course will unravel the academic and theoretical perspectives behind sustainability approaches, the second week will dive into methods and tools for a more hands-on approach, and in the final week, participants will perform their own material flow analysis of a given neighbourhood in Amsterdam.
 Through studying examples from Amsterdam and by sharing best practices and key challenges from their home contexts, participants will learn about several aspects of urban resilience from ecological, economic, and cultural perspectives.

 Through the use of different tools, scientific methods and analysis, students will experience experimental urban design both theoretically, and gain an introduction to innovative tools and methods, able to apply their knowledge learned in a wide variety of settings.

 Abe Hendriks (MSc) is a PhD candidate at the University of Groningen and Ghent University, examining the politics of sustainability transitions, more specifically the transition to the circular economy.
 Abe received a Bachelor's degree from the University of Amsterdam after finishing the study Future Planet Studies.
 He subsequently received a Master's degree from the University of Amsterdam in Entrepreneurship and a Master's degree in Sustainable Management from Uppsala University in Sweden.
 His research focuses on how the circular economy is imagined as a desirable future in different regions of Sweden and the Netherlands, and in particular, how different conceptualizations of circularity have emerged, and which ones have become dominant as a result.
 Next to his doctoral research, he's involved in teaching in the Bachelor programme on Global Responsibility & Leadership at University College Fryslân, at the University of Groningen, and in the Master programme on Sustainable Management at Uppsala University.